GP-GAN: Towards Realistic High-Resolution Image Blending: Experiments

-\paragraph{Experimental Settings} We compare our method with several baseline methods on Transient Attributes Database using the annotated masks.
-Poisson Image Editing~\cite{perez2003poisson} and its improved version Modified Poisson Image Editing~\cite{tanaka2012seamless} are selected as baselines because both of them use Poisson Equation as part of their solutions to solve image blending task as our method.
-We also compare our method with multi-splines blending~\cite{szeliski2011fast} for its effectiveness and widely spread as Poisson Image Editing~\cite{perez2003poisson} and Modified Poisson Image Editing~\cite{tanaka2012seamless}.
+Our method is compared with three classic image blending approaches.
+Poisson Image Editing (PB)~\cite{perez2003poisson} and its improved version Modified Poisson Image Editing (MPB)~\cite{tanaka2012seamless} are selected as baselines because both of them employ Poisson Equation in their solutions as our method does.
+We also compare with multi-splines blending (MSB)~\cite{szeliski2011fast} for its effectiveness and extensive usage.

-\paragraph{Quantitative Comparisons} We firstly evaluate our method as well as baseline methods quantitatively on Transient Attributes Database using annotated masks.
-The goal of image blending algorithms is to generate realistic images given the composited copy-and-paste images.
-However, distinguishing between realistic and artificial images is incredibly hard.
-There are no suitable metrics for judging how realistic and natural an image is until recently a convolutional neural network called RealismCNN~\cite{zhu2015learning} is proposed.
-RealismCNN learns to predict visual realism of a scene regarding colour, lighting and texture compatibility.
-Experiment results show that such a network outperforms previous works that rely on hand-crafted heuristics and achieves near-human performance.
-Thus it is an appropriate choice for evaluating image blending algorithms.
-We randomly generate 500 images from Transient Attributes Database using annotated masks, applied different algorithms and obtain 2000 blended images.
-Then we use RealismCNN to evaluate each resulted image.
-After that, we report the average scores and the standard deviations for our method as well as baselines in Table~\ref{table:realism_score}.
-The result shows that our GP-GAN is better than all the baselines.
-We attribute this to the nature of our method because the network could learn what contributes to a realistic and natural image through adversarial learning on large datasets.
-The negative average scores for all evaluated methods show that many blended images are still not realistic, which suggests that there are still many improvements to be made for image blending algorithms.
+We first show the quantitative results of our method with realism score as the metric.
+Realism score is produced by RealismCNN~\cite{zhu2015learning}, which predicts the visual realism of an image regarding color, lighting, and texture compatibility.

+Our method is evaluated on 500 images that are randomly sampled from Transient Attributes Database with the annotated masks.
+The average realism scores for our method and the baselines are shown in Table~\ref{table:realism_score}, where our method outperforms all the baselines.
+We attribute this to the nature of our method because it can learn what contributes to a realistic and natural image through adversarial learning on large datasets.
+The average scores are negative for all evaluated methods, which shows that many blended images are still not realistic.
+This suggests that there are still many improvements to be made for image blending algorithms.